 Why Gotara’s in-depth nano-learning Star Programs make a difference?

 “This platform brings to light what all STEM women are living,” says Rita.
 “While lots of women go into STEM fields, too many of them are dropping out, or stagnating in their roles, and we have to find out why and help each other.
 When a woman quits, it’s a personal loss—but it’s also a huge loss to companies and society.
-That’s why I love the nano-learning Star Programs that employers can offer their STEM talent.
+That’s why I love the nano-learning Gotara Star Programs that employers can offer their STEM talent.
 These programs are specific to each woman, and the advice is immediately actionable.
-I would have loved to have this kind of intensive coaching combined with access to the Gotara career growth platform.
+I would have loved to have this kind of intensive coaching combined with access to the Gotara advisors and its career growth platform.
 This kind of training will ensure that women make it into leadership roles.
 I want more women to be at the decision table because that’s when change will happen.”